crpietschmann/portfolio/_imports/_posts/2011-08-24-mixing-some-dynamic-ness-with-ironjs-in-net-4.markdown

   - /post.aspx?id=57194bdd-11c5-4627-888c-e3331fec2a4b
 ---
 <!-- more -->

-<p>I recently started messing around with IronJS again, and I must say that this project is pure awesomeness!
+I recently started messing around with IronJS again, and I must say that this project is pure awesomeness!
 One of the first things I noticed is that when you call the “Execute” methods to run some JavaScript code it returns an “object.”
 Now, while this works just fine, I would prefer if it returned a “dynamic” object while running against .NET 4.0.
-There may be some reason that <a href="http://twitter.com/#!/fjholmstrom">Fredrik Holmstrom</a> (the author) decided to return an ‘object’, so I don’t mean to sound negative, but you have to admit that dynamics are really cool, especially when working with a dynamic language like JavaScript.</p>  <h3>Basics of using IronJS</h3>  <p>There are articles that cover the usage of IronJS, but here’s a very brief summary:</p>  <pre class="csharpcode"><span class="rem">// Instantiate the IronJS Engine</span>
+There may be some reason that <a href="http://twitter.com/#!/fjholmstrom">Fredrik Holmstrom</a> (the author) decided to return an ‘object’, so I don’t mean to sound negative, but you have to admit that dynamics are really cool, especially when working with a dynamic language like JavaScript.  <h3>Basics of using IronJS</h3>
+There are articles that cover the usage of IronJS, but here’s a very brief summary:  <pre class="csharpcode"><span class="rem">// Instantiate the IronJS Engine</span>
 var context = <span class="kwrd">new</span> IronJS.Hosting.CSharp.Context();

 var result = context.Execute(<span class="str">&quot;2 + 2&quot;</span>);